keaising/im-select.nvim/README.md

 # im-select.nvim

-Switch Input Method automatically depends on Neovim's edit mode.
+Switch Input Method automatically depends on NeoVim's edit mode.

-The old vim plugins (such as [im-select](https://github.com/daipeihust/im-select)) works weird on my Macbook, so I just create this im-select in pure lua for Neovim, it works charmly!
+The old vim plugins (such as [im-select](https://github.com/daipeihust/im-select)) works weird on my Macbook, so I just create this im-select in pure lua for NeoVim, it works charmingly!

-Current version works for Neovim on:
+Current version works for NeoVim on:

 + macOS
 + Windows and WSL